 WTAs 2, 4a & 4b are described as being designed to blend with the existing landscape pattern.
 They are contained within existing field boundaries.
 Overall the WTAs do not integrate well with the landscape, either sitting within the left over parts of fields cut by the motorway or within parts of fields.
 Boundary features and ditches are lost under a number of these features and ditches re-aligned.
 Medium-large water bodies and reed beds of polygonal shape and surrounded by steep embankments are not characteristic of this landscape and are incongruous features.
-Further consideration of the design of these features into the landscape.
+Further consideration of the design of these features, including variations in slope gradients is recommended to improve the integration of these features into the landscape.
 Multi-functional designs which have regard to landscape and wildlife benefits, rather than purely functional reservoirs/soakaways are desirable.